One of the most photographed and famous (if controversial) performing arts venues in the world

 Where to eat and drink near the Sydney Opera House

+For the ultimate Opera House dining experience, book a pre-theatre dinner at Bennelong, or just pop in for a drink and a snack at the raw and cultured bar.
 Check out the Opera Kitchen, a harbourfront dining area that features a host of Sydney food identities including John Susman.
 Meander around to Bulletin Place for cocktails.
 Later in the evening kick the glamour up a notch at Hemmesphere and enjoy matched cigars and more cocktails into the morning.

 Back stage tour